tylerpcarter/inls161/syllabus/policies.md

 Remember, on occasion you may have felt yourself to be a member of a minority group, picked on by a majority group.
 Here at school, you may find those roles reversed.
 Do not fall prey to the temptation to use your new majority sensibility to get back at those who may have picked on you in the past, when you were in a minority group.

+People are complex, intersectional beings.
+Our identities are fluid and performative.
+It is incumbent upon each of us to remember that, particularly if we come from a place of privilege.

 *Treating others as you would have them treat you is always a good rule to follow.*

 <img width="300px" src="https://touchofmodern.insnw.net/products/000/014/708/30537003d42cb6c83c99e05353bda119_large.jpg" alt="'I think everybody should like everybody.' - Andy Warhol" />